 While the clinical trials of all four agents demonstrate statistically significant benefits of treatment, there remains substantial uncertainty regarding the comparative effectiveness of each drug in the current US landscape.
-Some of this uncertainty comes from the preliminary nature of the evidence base, which rests upon a single Phase III RCT for each drug, without an additional confirmatory trial.
-Further, in attempts to compare these drugs to each other, we note that there are some differences in the composite outcome measures used, and differences in the spectrum of risk factors for progression to severe COVID-19 among different trial populations.
+Some of this uncertainty is due to the preliminary nature of the evidence base, which for several drugs includes only data that has not yet progressed through peer review.
+In attempts to compare these drugs to each other, there are some differences in the composite outcome measures used, and differences in the spectrum of risk factors for progression to severe COVID-19 among different trial populations.

-But perhaps the most notable source of uncertainty is the difficulty in interpreting the generalizability of results of studies conducted in ex-US settings during periods with different prevalent COVID-19 variants.
+But perhaps the most notable foundation of the uncertainty in the evidence is the difficulty in interpreting the relevance of results of studies done in ex-US settings, during time periods with different COVID-19 variants dominating the clinical environment.
 This is not to criticize the design of the clinical trials of these drugs, nor should anyone expect studies done during a fast-moving pandemic to be able to provide high certainty in all areas.
-Clinical and policy decisions will need to be made given the best evidence available, yet it will be equally important for decisionmakers to be aware of the limitations of the evidence and the key remaining questions that future studies should address.
-We expand on these issues below.
+Clinical and policy decisions will need to be made given the best evidence available, yet it will be equally important for decision-makers to be aware of the limitations of the evidence and the key remaining questions that future studies should address.
+We expand on these issues further below.